kovidgoyal/calibre/src/calibre/manual/faq.rst

 When |app| connects with the device, it retrieves all collections for the books on the device.
 The collections of which books are members are shown on the device view.

-When you send a book to the device, |app| will if necessary create new collections based on the metadata for that book, then add the book to the collections.
+When you send a book to the device, |app| will add the book to collections based on the metadata for that book.
 By default, collections are created from tags and series.
 You can control what metadata is used by going to Preferences->Plugins->Device Interface plugins and customizing the SONY device interface plugin.

-|app| will not delete already existing collections for a book on your device when you resend the book to the
+If you remove all values, |app| will not add the book to any collection.
-device.
-To ensure that the collections are based only on current |app| metadata, first delete the books from the device, and then resend the books.

-You can edit collections on the device in the device view in |app| by double clicking or right clicking on the collections field.
-This is the only way to remove a book from a collection.
+Collection management is largely controlled by 'Preserve device collections' found at Preferences->Add/Save->Sending to device.
+If checked (the default), managing collections is left to the user; |app| will not delete already existing collections for a book on your device when you resend the book to the device, but |app| will add the book to collections if necessary.
+To ensure that the collections for a book are based only on current |app| metadata, first delete the books from the device, then resend the books.
+You can edit collections directly on the device view by double-clicking or right-clicking in the collections column.

+If 'Preserve device collections' is not checked, then |app| will manage collections.
+Collections will be built using
+|app| metadata exclusively.
+Sending a book to the device will correct the collections for that book so its
+collections exactly match the book's metadata.
+Collections are added and deleted as necessary.
+Editing collections on the device pane is not permitted, because collections not in the metadata will be removed automatically.

+In summary, check 'Preserve device collections' if you want to manage collections yourself.
+Collections for a book will never be removed by |app|, but can be removed by you by editing on the device view.
+Uncheck 'Preserve device collections' if you want |app| to manage the collections, adding books to and removing books from collections as needed.

 Can I use both |app| and the SONY software to manage my reader?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~